Docs

 Time zoneLight / dark mode

-CountryBackground color (transparent / white / black)
+CountryBackground colour (transparent / white / black)

-Booking deadlinePrimary accent color
+Booking deadlineMain accent colour

-Pricing (seasons, weekly rates)Show prices toggle
+Pricing (seasons, weekly rates)Show prices on or off

 Email notifications

 So three widgets on the same property always show the same prices, in the same currency, with the same booking deadline.
-They can look completely different and ask different questions.
+They can look completely different and ask completely different questions.

 Place widgets vs. service widgets